Online slot regulation in Australia: What's important to know?

 What happens if you play on an illegal site?

-Liability does not apply to the player, but risks are possible: blocking payments, data leakage, inability to contact support.
+Responsibility does not apply to the player, but risks are possible: blocking payments, data leakage, inability to contact support.

 Conclusion